Non-Existent Moments of Earnings Growth: Measurement of Conditional Tail Risk

-where $\alpha \left( x_{0}\right) >0$ denotes the $x_0$-conditional Pareto exponent that characterizes the tail heaviness of the conditional distribution of $Y$ given $X=x_0$.
-We note that this Pareto-type tail condition is mild and satisfied by many commonly used distributions, such as Student-t, F, and gamma distributions.
-Moreover, it has been widely documented that the earnings data set exhibits a Pareto-type tail and hence supports this condition \citep*[cf.][]{Gabaix2009, gabaix2016power, guvenen2015data}.
+We again emphasize that we do \textit{not} impose the assumption that data follow a Pareto distribution.
+Instead, this assumption only requires the regularly varying (RV) tail condition.
+This RV tail condition is mild and satisfied by many commonly used distributions, such as Student-t, F, and gamma distributions among numerous others, as well as nonparametric distributions.
+Moreover, it has been widely documented that the earnings data sets exhibit a Pareto-type (i.e., RV) tail and hence support this condition \citep*[cf.][]{Gabaix2009, gabaix2016power, guvenen2021data}.
+See a survey by \citet*{gabaix2016power} and \citet*{guvenen2022global} for additional empirical evidence that supports our assumption.
+From this existing literature, the assumption of the existence of extreme events is legitimate for the distribution of income and earnings growth.
+In line with these findings, our data provide suggestive evidence that extremes can occur and, thus, further validate our assumption, as shown in the densities in Figures \ref{fig:nespd_density_2007}--\ref{fig:nespd_density_2015}, and in the Pareto plots in Figures \ref{fig:Paretoplot_cond}--\ref{fig:pareto_plot_K30}.
 See Appendix \ref{sec:primitive_conditions} for more discussions and primitive conditions.

 With the parameter $\alpha\left(x_{0}\right)$, we can characterize the existence of the conditional moments as follows.
 For any $r\in \mathbb{R}^{+}$,

 Thus, the test of finite conditional $r$-th moment can be represented by the competing hypotheses